 "Someone who has been phenomenal is my coach Adam Baker.
 Adam has coached me for nearly 11 years now, and while I know this sounds cheesy, in the swimming world I sort of look at him as a bit of a parental figure, because I see him so much more than I see my own family,” he says.

 "When I told him, he was just like, 'and...'.
-That's exactly the reaction you want, that's the reaction that you would hope everyone to give.
+That's exactly the reaction you want.
+That's the reaction that you would hope everyone to give.
 From a swimmer-coach relationship, it has definitely made it even better, because he now knows literally everything about me.
 Sometimes when you are guarding something that is so big to you, and you are afraid to share something, you lash out at different things.
-Even if it's nothing to do with that, the internalised pressure that you put on yourself can definitely be projected different ways.
+Even if it's nothing to do with that, the internalized pressure that you put on yourself can definitely be projected in different ways."